caztanj/Http_Server/README.md

 - Partial HTTP/1.1
 - Linux (epoll)
 - Windows (Winsock2)
-- TLS (OpenSSL)
+- TLS (LibreSSL)

+## Compile LibreSSL and Generate Bindings

+If you want to use TLS you need to compile LibreSSL and generate bindings for it.
+Simply run `jai generate.jai - -compile`.

+You need to have CMake and Ninja installed.

 ## Linux

-The Linux backend uses epoll and OpenSSL.
+The Linux backend uses epoll and LibreSSL.

 An additional io_uring backend will be added some time in the future.